szilagyiabo/sandbox-pelican/README.md

 Python 2.7.10

 ### Installation
-It is requires to run this in [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+It is required to run this in [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

 If you use virtualenv run the following:
 ```sh